ansys/pyansys-tools-variableinterop/README.rst

 License
 -------
-ansys-common-variableinterop is licensed under the MIT license.
+pyansys-tools-variableinterop is licensed under the MIT license.